 You don't need an Advent calendar to know that Christmas is coming, but opening a little numbered door to reveal a prize is an idea that everyone – religious or not – can get behind.
 Here’s a brief history of Advent calendars and six non-traditional designs of a popular tradition.

+What is Advent?
 Advent is the four-week period beginning on the Sunday nearest the feast day of St. Andrew the Apostle (November 30) through the following three Sundays.
 Historians estimate that Advent, which derives from the Latin word for coming, has been celebrated since the fourth century.
 The period originally began as a time for converts to Christianity to prepare for baptism, but is now more commonly associated with the anticipation of the anniversary of Christ’s birth on December 25.

-Advent calendars typically don’t follow the period of Advent described above.
+Advent Calendar Origins Advent calendars typically don’t follow the period of Advent described above.
 Instead, they begin on December 1 and mark the 24 days before Christmas.
 Today, most Advent calendars include paper doors that open to reveal an image, Bible verse, or piece of chocolate.
 The tradition dates to the mid-19th century, when German Protestants made chalk marks on doors or lit candles to count the days leading up to Christmas.

 The First Printed Advent Calendars Gerhard Lang is widely considered the producer of the first printed Advent calendar in the early 1900s.

 Around the same time, a German newspaper included an Advent calendar insert as a gift to its readers.
 Lang’s calendar was inspired by one that his mother had made for him and featured 24 colored pictures that attached to a piece of cardboard.
 Lang modified his calendars to include the little doors that are a staple of most Advent calendars today and they became a commercial success in Germany.
 Production stopped due to a cardboard shortage during World War II, but resumed soon after, with Richard Sellmer emerging as the leading producer of commercial Advent calendars.
 One of Sellmer’s calendars, “Little Town,” is pictured above.

 I Like Ike and Ike Likes Advent Calendars Dwight D. Eisenhower is often credited for the proliferation of the Advent calendar tradition in the United States.
 During his presidency, Eisenhower was photographed opening an Advent calendar with his grandchildren and the photo ran in several national newspapers.

 Here’s a look at six non-traditional Advent calendars that we think would make Gerhard Lang proud.